 Celebration of a Liturgy of the Word with Communion in a Care Facility

 This resource is for chaplains and pastoral care teams in Care Centres, Seniors’ Lodges, Nursing Homes and similar pastoral care facilities.
-If you have questions regarding this resource, please contact Julien Hammond at 780-469-1010.
+If you have questions regarding this resource, please contact Rev. Paul Kavanagh at 780-469-1010.

 Download: Liturgy of the Word in Care Facilities (PDF, 3 pages – Booklet Format)

 Health Decisions and Care at the End of Life